The Ebionite Gnostics, the Sabbath Day, and the Apostle Paul

-Christ, to these apostates, was not the unique Creator God made flesh who cancelled our sins and gave us eternal life, justifying repentant sinners by faith in His precious blood.
-Christ was merely one of many heavenly Masters to show the way to the Godhead and Divinity.
+Christ, to these apostates, was not the unique Creator God made flesh who came into the world to atone for sin and give repentant sinners eternal life through faith in His precious blood.
+Christ to the gnostic Ebionites was merely one of many heavenly Masters to show the way to the Godhead and Divinity.
 Jesus was to them the great Example of how to work ones way to "perfection" through stages of cultic progression through asceticism and visions and heavenly revelations.
 Salvation was to perform the good works of the Torah just as Christ had performed and fulfilled the Torah.
 To them Christ was circumcised, observed the ceremonies of the Torah and had worked the works of the Law and finally earned His reward of eternal life and conferred divinity by His good works.
 Therefore by following the Example of Jesus as perfectly as He had performed the Torah, they could, through the "degrees" of mysticism, attain to blessedness, divine perfection and eternal life.

 These Gnostics wanted nothing to do with the Gospel that John and Paul preached.
 The apostles Paul and John taught that the Lord Jesus Christ was first and foremost our Substitute.
 Christ "became" sin for us that we might "become" the righteousness of God in Him by faith.
 That is, God imputes the perfect sinless life and atoning death of Jesus unto the believing repentant sinner and he is accounted sinless in the merciful reckoning of God.
 Paul taught that repentant sinners are reconciled to God and forgiven by God's unmerited grace alone through faith in the works which Jesus did for us on the Cross of Calvary NOT the works which the believer performs.
-Those repentant sinners who rest in the finished atonement of Christ on the cross receive the gift of the Holy Spirit and bring forth the fruits of the Spirit in their lives.
+Those repentant sinners who rest in the finished atonement of Christ on the cross receive the gift of the Holy Spirit, are born again and bring forth the fruits of the Spirit in their lives.
 The ceremonies and rites associated with the meat and drink offerings and ceremonial holy days of the Torah were mere elementary shadows of that which Christ was the substance and fulfillment.